jacobtread/TetriVersal/README.md

 A small game project idea for a multiplayer Tetri style game where the controls rotate between the players developed by [👓 Jacobtread](https://github.com/jacobtread) and [🥽 LaSpruca](https://github.com/laspruca)

-The final product of the game is intended to have multiple gamemodes
+The final product of the game is intended to have multiple game-modes

 This game is being made to be used as our lan game for the NCEA Assignment [👨‍🎓 2.6 - AS91895](https://www.nzqa.govt.nz/nqfdocs/ncea-resource/achievements/2019/as91895.pdf) instead of us